galaxyproject/gxabm/README.md

 You will need an [API key](https://training.galaxyproject.org/training-material/faqs/galaxy/preferences_admin_api_key.html) for every Galaxy instance you would like to intereact with.
 You will also need the *kubeconfig* file for each Kubernetes cluster.
 The `abm` script loads the Galaxy server URLs, API keys, and the location of the *kubeconfig* files from a Yaml configuration file that it expects to find in `$HOME/.abm/profile.yml` or `.abm-profile.yml` in the current directory.
 You can use the `profile-sample.yml` file as a starting point and it includes the URLs for all Galaxy instances we have used to date (December 22, 2021 as of this writing).

-**NOTE** by default `kubectl` expects that all *kubeconfig*s to be stored in a single configuration file located at `$HOME/.kube/config`.
+> :exclamation: **NOTE** by default `kubectl` expects that all *kubeconfig*s to be stored in a single configuration file located at `$HOME/.kube/config`.
 However, this is a global, system wide, configuration file meaning two shells can not operate on different Kubernetes clusters at the same time.
 Therefore the `abm` scripts expects each cluster to store it's configuration in its own *kubeconfig* file.
 I store mine in a directory named `$HOME/.kube/configs`, although this is just a personal preference and they can be stored anywhere.

 ## Usage